 Performance Techniques

-The techniques for performing Jala and Sutra Neti are easy to learn, but it is important to take precautions when performing the practices.
-Start by mastering nasal rinsing, and when you are ready, move on to deep nasal cleansing with a catheter.
-If you have any questions, feel free to ask an experienced yoga teacher.
+The techniques for performing jala-neti and sutra-neti are easy to learn, but it is important to take precautions.
+Start by mastering nasal rinsing (jala-neti), and when you are comfortable, move on to deep nasal cleansing with a catheter (sutra-neti).
+Consult an experienced yoga teacher if you have any questions.

 Jala-neti

-1. Pour the prepared saline solution into the cauldron.
+1. Pour the prepared saline solution into the neti pot.

 2. Stand up straight and distribute your body weight evenly.